h110m/GitHubHooks/README.md

 ## Buy me a coffee

-I spent a lot of time on this package especally on the typescript part.
-So if you want to support my work, so i can keep making such cool things, you can [buy me a coffee](https://www.paypal.me/x32Vegas)
+I spent a lot of time on this package, especially on the typescript part.
+If you want to support my work, so I can keep making such cool things, you can [buy me a coffee](https://www.paypal.me/x32Vegas)

 <br />